kushaldas/lym/docs/networking.rst

     rtt min/avg/max/mdev = 156.373/156.811/157.566/0.704 ms

-You can also ask *ping* to do an audio bell for each ECHO_RESPONSE.
-Pass `-a` as a flag. `-6` will make sure that ping works over IPv6 only.
+You can also ask *ping* to audibly ping for each ECHO_RESPONSE.
+Pass `-a` as a flag to do that. `-6` ensures that ping works over IPv6 only.

 ::